Countries¶

 Avalon¶

-Population: 65 million Legislature: National Assembly (650 seats) System: Westminster-style parliamentary democracy Elections: Every 4 game years
+Population: 65 million Legislature: National Assembly (650 seats) System: Westminster-style constitutional monarchy Elections: Every 4 game years

-Avalon is the flagship country in Lawmaker, featuring a large legislature (650 seats), active player community, established political traditions, and complex coalition dynamics.
+Avalon is the flagship country in Lawmaker, featuring a large legislature (650 seats), a hereditary Crown, active player community, established political traditions, and complex coalition dynamics.
 Read more about Avalon →

 Marianne¶